 A selection of my limited edition prints are now stocked by The Jack House Gallery 121 High Street Old Portsmouth.
 So far this year I’ve contributed printmaking to a number of group shows including “City Life” at The New Ashgate Gallery in Farnham 29.4.17 – 17.6.17 and The Omega Printmakers a Biennial Show in St Thomas’ Cathedral Old Portsmouth.
 A very small selection of my work is on show in studio1 Hotwallsstudios Point Barracks, Broad Street, Old Portsmouth.

-and here’s the latest coloured version Phoenix canariensis and the castle “original” one off hand pulled Linocut with colours applied with small rollers Copyright Chris N Wood All Rights Reserved
+Phoenix canariensis and the Castle one off hand pulled Linocut with colours applied with small rollers Copyright Chris N Wood All Rights Reserved

 “Svea” Designed in 1937 Finally launched in 2017.
 A contemporary Swedish J Class Copyright Chris N Wood all rights reserved.
 Limited edition of 150 – some very slight variation with the colours of the edition as the blue is a mixed colour and almost impossible to recreate !